mstbrown/Getting-and-cleaning-data_Course-project/README.md

 - 'run_analysis.R': A script that performs the transformations from the original database to the tidy dataset.
 There are extensive comments within the script.
-The following files must be moved to the working directory: X_test.txt X_train.txt y_test.txt y_train.txt subject_test.txt subject_train.txt
+The following files must be moved to the working directory for R: X_test.txt X_train.txt y_test.txt y_train.txt subject_test.txt subject_train.txt

 - 'CodeBook.md': describes the variables, data, and transformations